...to preserve, protect, develop, and restore coastal resources for all Rhode Islanders

 August 7, 2019, Wakefield – The aquaculture industry in Rhode Island experienced more steady upward growth in 2018, according to the R.I.
 Coastal Resources Management Council’s annual status report, “Aquaculture in Rhode Island.”

-In 2018, the farm gate value (the value for the product paid to the farmer) of the state’s aquaculture products decreased, from $5.7 million in 2017 to more than $5.8 million.
+In 2018, the farm gate value (the value for the product paid to the farmer) of the state’s aquaculture products increased, from $5.7 million in 2017 to more than $5.8 million.

 The number of farms increased from 73 to 76, and acres farmed grew by 23.2 acres, to a total of 319.3 acres farmed.
 Oysters remain the aquaculture product of choice in the state, with more than 8.5 million sold for consumption.